ThatOneBro/thatonebro.github.io/_posts/2016-04-26-new-live-project.md

 I put this project up to display how easily one can learn to use Javascript and Node.js with practically no experience at all.
 If you take a look at the front-end form code, you will quickly begin to appreciate what jQuery does.
 No jQuery means lots of code for even the smallest dynamic result, albeit a not very impressive one.
-I am thankful that I will no longer be restricting myself to pure Javascript after this project.
+I am thankful that I will no longer be restricting myself to pure Javascript ever again -- like seriously, it's awful.
+When you get the chance, you should definitely thank the developers who created jQuery and other Javascript libraries.
+They are the real heroes.

 Feel free to check out the GitHub repo if you are interested in viewing the code!

 [Github](https://github.com/ThatOneBro/Accounting-Journal-Database-Example "Accounting Database Repo")

+Thanks guys and have a great rest of your week!